ondras12345/Paradox_IP150/README.md

 After installing the add-on, make sure to configure it.
 As a minimum, configure the IP address of your MQTT broker and ip150 module, set panel code and password, and you should be good to go.

-There is currently no logging displayed from the hass.io add-on when the add-on is working correctly.
-Errors for the hass.io add-on are only displayed when the add-on is configured incorrectly.

 ### Basic configuration should allow you to get going:

 Make sure you have an MQTT broker running, for instance by using Hass.io integrations.